 presented by Michael Groher

-Financial: Michael Groher receives an honorarium from MedBridge for this course.
+Financial: Michael Groher receives compensation from MedBridge for this course.
 There is no financial interest beyond the production of this course.

-Non-Financial: Michael Groher has no non-financial interests or relationships with MedBridge.
+Non-Financial: Michael Groher has no competing non-financial interests or relationships with regard to the content presented in this course.

 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.